NOTES TO THE COMPANY FINANCIAL STATEMENTS for the year ended 31 March 2025

 The Directors have reviewed forecasts and budgets for the coming year, which have been drawn up with appropriate regard for the current economic environment and the particular circumstances in which the Company operates.
 These were prepared with reference to historical and current industry knowledge, taking into account future strategy of the Company and wider Group.

-During the year the Company raised £125,000 before costs for working capital purposes by way of an issue of 125,000,000 shares at 0.1p per share, issued 26,000,000 shares at 0.1p to settle outstanding creditor balances and crystalised the 2022 CLN with Mr C Johnson by way of an issue of 226,250,000 shares at 0.4p per share.
+During the year the Company crystalised the 2024 CLN with C C Johnson by way of an issue of 226,250,000 shares at £0.00044p per share.

-However, given that a degree of uncertainty exists in the timing of future sales, the Company’s ability to raise further funds through share placements and the potential reliance on further funding been provided by the directors and management’s ability to refinance all loans due in the next twelve months, there exists a material uncertainty that may cast significant doubt on the Group’s ability to continue as a going concern.
+However, given that a degree of uncertainty exists in the timing of future sales, the Company’s ability to raise further funds through share placements and the potential reliance on further funding been provided by C C Johnson, the directors and management’s ability to refinance all loans due in the next twelve months, there exists a material uncertainty that may cast significant doubt on the Group’s ability to continue as a going concern.

 b) INVESTMENTS